Post

 ~=15:10 Arrive at Uipo (Haeundae)

-Head towards the Haeundae direction (tall buildings) and come out to the intersection.
-On the right across the street is the famous and delicious Salt Bread — Jayeondo saltbread (will come back to buy later).
-On the left, walk straight down to the seaside entrance, which is the Busan Sky entrance.
+Head toward the Haeundae direction (tall buildings) and come out to the intersection.
+On the opposite right side is the famous and delicious Salt Bread — Jayeondo saltbread (will come back to buy later).
+On the left, walk straight down to the sea-facing entrance, which is the Busan Sky entrance.

 ~=15:35 Busan BUSAN X the SKY

-The glass facing Haeundae Beach is fenced off, so you can’t take photos close to it.
+The glass facing Haeundae Beach has a barrier, so you can’t take photos close to it.

 There is a transparent glass floor bridge, but the glass is heavily worn, so the effect is mediocre; there is also a transparent glass restroom.

-Walk down to the café and souvenir shop to look back at the route the capsule train just took.
+Walking down to the café and souvenir shop, you can look back at the capsule train route you just came from.

-Ate a fish cake sausage to replenish energy (taste was so-so).
+Ate a fish cake sausage stick to replenish energy (taste was so-so).

 Besides cafes and souvenir shops, this floor also has free exhibitions.